joker-eph/githubmove/GitHubMove.rst

 Under the multirepo, things are more involved.
 We describe here the proposed solution.

-Fundamentally, separated git repositories imply that a tuple of revisions (one entry per repository) is needed to describe the state across repositories/sub-projects.
+Fundamentally, separated Git repositories imply that a tuple of revisions (one entry per repository) is needed to describe the state across repositories/sub-projects.
 For example, a given version of clang would be